How well do you know your guitars?

 Vintage

 The Vintage brand of guitars are currently handled by British guitar dealer John Hornby Skewes Co.
-Ltd. of Leeds, United Kingdom.
+Ltd of Leeds, United Kingdom (whose name sounds like a law firm).

 Vintage has had a bad rap among some of the more elitist guitar crowd because of its previous reputation for cheapness.
 Not anymore.
 Vintage now offers maximum guitar bang for the buck.
 Working with British guitar design ‘god’ Trevor Wilkinson, Vintage will provide an absolute bargain whatever the buyer is looking for — be it a Stratocaster or a Les Paul.
 Vintage is top brand on a budget.